Loading...

 Stay Hydrated

-Drink plenty of water throughout your meal to help maintain a balanced blood sugar level.
+Drink a glass of water before and during your meal to aid digestion and help prevent a rapid increase in blood sugar levels.

 Mindful Eating